francesco-fortunato/miRVAna/README.md

   - Perform quantile normalization.

 - **Statistical Testing Options:**
-  - Perform differential gene expression analysis using three statistical methods: t-test, Limma, and DESeq.
+  - Perform differential gene expression analysis using three statistical methods: t-test, Limma, DESeq2, and Wilcoxon.
 These options offer flexibility depending on the nature of the dataset and the analysis goals.
   - Results include p-values and adjusted p-values (False Discovery Rate - FDR) for identifying statistically significant genes.

 - **Enrichment Analysis:**
-  - Conduct enrichment analysis on differentially expressed genes, helping identify pathways, functions, or gene ontologies that are overrepresented in the dataset.
+  - Conduct enrichment analysis on differentially expressed genes, helping identify pathways, functions, or gene ontologies which are overrepresented in the dataset.

 - **Survival Analysis:**
   - Integrate survival data and perform survival analysis based on gene expression levels.
 This feature is crucial for linking gene expression patterns to patient outcomes.